SupriyaAdep/app-builder-docs/docs/first-party-extension/api-reference/context-library.md

 | setDualStreamMode | ( mode: [DualStreamMode](https://agoraio-community.github.io/ReactNative-UIKit/enums/Agora_UIKit.DualStreamMode.html) ): void | Method to modify dual stream mode                                                                                                                             |

 :::danger
-Avoid using `RtcEngine` to perform actions such as muting audio, joining a channel etc. Instead rely on [Actions Library](/first-party-extension/api-reference/actions-library) or [Dispatch](/first-party-extension/api-reference/globals#dispatchtype) provided by the `customization-api`.
+Avoid using `RtcEngine` directly to perform actions such as muting audio, joining a channel etc. Instead rely on [Actions Library](/first-party-extension/api-reference/actions-library) or [Dispatch](/first-party-extension/api-reference/globals#dispatchtype) provided by the `customization-api` as they handle modifying the internal app states along with performing the required action.
 :::

 <br/>